Find Affordable College Courses

 32 Yearly Graduations

 Towson University comes in at #3 on our list of the most popular colleges offering master's degrees in health and wellness.
 Roughly 21,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,100 per year, while in-state graduate students, on average, pay $8,280 per year.
-During the 2020-2021 academic year, 32 people received their master's degree in health and wellness from Towson.
-About 94% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,382 per year, while in-state graduate students, on average, pay $9,108 per year.
+During the most recent year for which we have data, 32 people received their master's degree in health and wellness from Towson.
+Of these students, 74% were women and 43% were members of underrepresented racial-ethnic groups.

 32 Yearly Graduations

 University of North Texas Health Science Center is the 3rd most popular school in the nation for students seeking a master's degree in health and wellness.
 Each year, around 2,300 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 32 master's degrees were handed out to health and wellness majors at UNT Health Science Center.
-Of these students, 78% were women and 56% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,750 per year, while in-state graduate students, on average, pay $6,038 per year.
+During the most recent year for which we have data, 32 people received their master's degree in health and wellness from UNT Health Science Center.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 96% were women.

 #5